-The politics of
+The politics of growth for all

-The Effective States and Inclusive Development (ESID) research centre works with 16 countries across the globe, hand-in-hand with policy makers and think tanks, and benefits from close relationships with major organisations such as the World Bank and its funder, the Department for International Development.
+The Effective States and Inclusive Development (ESID) research centre works with 16 countries across the globe, hand-in-hand with policymakers and think tanks, and benefits from close relationships with major organisations such as the World Bank and its funder, the Department for International Development.

 ESID’s mission is to discover the kinds of politics that promote development, and more specifically, how politics can help to secure development for the majority and not just for the few.